-Ashwagandha, otherwise known as Withania somnifera, Indian Ginseng or winter cherry, is an herb in the nightshade family..
+Ashwagandha, otherwise known as Withania somnifera, Indian Ginseng or winter cherry, is an herb in the nightshade family.
 The plant can grow up to five feet in height, with yellow flowers and fruit smaller than grapes.
-Ashwagandha has been prized for its medicinal benefits for more than 5,000 years in India,. and in Africa, it’s used as a traditional remedy to treat a variety of illnesses.
+Ashwagandha has been prized for its medicinal benefits for more than 5,000 years in India.
+In Africa, it’s used as a traditional remedy to treat a variety of illnesses.
 (X) Research suggests it could help treat ailments like asthma, fibromyalgia, anxiety, and stress.

 Relieves Stress and Anxiety

 Withania somnifera benefits your health in numerous ways, but is most well-known as a stress reliever.
 Since stress and anxiety affect over a quarter of the U.S. population, herbal supplements are growing in popularity as those affected seek natural alternatives to prescription anxiety medication.

 Ashwagandha supplements help stabilize the body’s stress response, and may work as effectively as prescription drugs.
 (X)

 So how does it work?
 Ashwagandha contains compounds that scientists believe promote feelings of calmness and well-being; it could even help you get a better night’s sleep (in Latin, the word “somnifera” means “sleep-inducing”).
 Reducing stress with ashwagandha has other benefits, too—in studies, it has been shown to ease gastric ulcers caused by stress and anxiety.
 (X)

 Boosts Focus and Concentration